nitrescov/rNAS/README.md

 ## General information

-rNAS is an extremely simple, lightweight NAS server suitable for use in a private environment.
+rNAS is an extremely simple, lightweight NAS server suitable for use in a non publicly exposed environment.
 The goal of the included web interface is to be able to access the NAS from any Internet-enabled device without system-specific integrations.

 In addition, the code should be kept particularly short and clear, so that it is always possible to understand what happens at which point with the processed data, as well as to ensure easy extensibility.